faisaljina/dc-recommender/README.md

     for course, description in complete_tracks[track].items():
         course_descriptions[course] = description[0]

-# Print first few courses and their descriptions
+# Show the first few courses and their descriptions
-for i, course in enumerate(course_descriptions.items()):
+{k: course_descriptions[k] for k in list(course_descriptions.keys())[:4]}
-    if i == 4: break
-    print(f'{course[0]}: {course[1]}')
 ```

-    Introduction to R: Master the basics of data analysis by manipulating common data structures such as vectors, matrices, and data frames.
+    {'Introduction to R': 'Master the basics of data analysis by manipulating common data structures such as vectors, matrices, and data frames.',
-    Intermediate R: Continue your journey to becoming an R ninja by learning about conditional statements, loops, and vector functions.
+     'Intermediate R': 'Continue your journey to becoming an R ninja by learning about conditional statements, loops, and vector functions.',
-    Writing Efficient R Code: Learn to write faster R code, discover benchmarking and profiling, and unlock the secrets of parallel programming.
+     'Writing Efficient R Code': 'Learn to write faster R code, discover benchmarking and profiling, and unlock the secrets of parallel programming.',
-    Introduction to Writing Functions in R: Use cluster analysis to glean insights into cryptocurrency gambling behavior.
+     'Introduction to Writing Functions in R': 'Use cluster analysis to glean insights into cryptocurrency gambling behavior.'}

 ### Put it all together